csgohacks/master-guide/private-cheats/introduction.md

 ## Fanta

 \[TODO:Fanata logo+menu\] Fanta.club is a Private legit cheat provider which mostly focuses on its semi-rage aspects.
-Its considered one of the best semirage cheats and is a competitor to Novoline.
+Although there are rumours claimed it is pasted from gladiatorcheatz, it is still considered one of the best semirage cheat and is a competitor to Novoline.
 It has had its fair share of detections, but performance wise its really good.
-Although its pasted (from gladiatorcheatz) the community is still strong and the devs are trying to rebuild the cheat.
+The community is active and the devs are constantly making updates for the cheat.
+Invite only.

 ## ev0lve
 ![evolvelogo](https://i.imgur.com/pBnYldx.png)